govuk-one-login/ipv-core-back/README.md

 brew install aws-sam-cli
 ```

-We us [pre-commit](https://pre-commit.com/) to help with linting.
+We use [pre-commit](https://pre-commit.com/) to help with linting.
 This configured through the [.pre-commit-config.yaml](pre-commit-config.yaml) configuration setup in this repo, this uses pre-commit to verify your commit before actually commiting, it runs the following checks:
 * Check Json files for formatting issues
 * Fixes end of file issues (it will auto correct if it spots an issue - you will need to run the git commit again after it has fixed the issue)
 * It automatically removes trailing whitespaces (again will need to run commit again after it detects and fixes the issue)